Urology Textbook

 Mechanism of Action of Axitinib

 Axitinib is an oral, potent, and selective inhibitor of vascular endothelial growth factor receptors (VEGFR-1, VEGFR-2, and VEGFR-3).
-By blocking VEGFR-mediated signaling, axitinib suppresses pathologic angiogenesis and tumor vascular permeability.
-Treatment will also lead to apoptosis of tumor cells.
+By blocking VEGFR signaling, axitinib suppresses pathologic angiogenesis and tumor vascular permeability, which contributes to antitumor activity and may lead to tumor cell death.

 Urological Indications for Axitinib